Procedure for Resolution of a Formal Respectful Workplace Complaint

 2. Upon receipt of the Complaint, the Reviewer shall initially review the Complaint, and within ten (10) Working days:

-a. determine whether other University policies, such as Sexual Harassment and Conflict of Interest, apply.
+a. determine whether other University policies, such as Sexual Harassment and Sexual Assault and Conflict of Interest, apply.
 See Related Documents section.
 All matters that are sexual in nature must be referred to the Sexual Harassment Advisor.
 If the Sexual Harassment Advisor believes, after consultation with relevant parties, that a Complaint based on Sex, Sexual Orientation, Gender Identity or Gender Expression would be better handled under this Procedure, the Sexual Harassment Advisor will so advise the Reviewer.

 b. determine whether the Complainant should be advised that the Complaint is more appropriately addressed initially under the Procedure for Early Resolution of Respectful Workplace Concern.